Walking Track – Cape Byron Lighthouse - Byron Bay

 - Can be walked in shorter sections to suit age/stamina of child

-- Cash-only cafe and amenities block near lighthouse
+- Cafe and amenities block near lighthouse

 Cape Byron Lighthouse, is probably one of the most visited, photographed and highly recognisable lighthouses in Australia.